jamesgarriss/onering/story/chapter001.md

 Bjarn turned to the boy.
 "Is it true what your father says boy?"

 The boy ignored the Woodman and ran to help his father.
+One of the guards turned to attack Baldor, and the other his son.